Jen O'Connor

 They are here around every corner.
 And it helps to remind us that someday, we will be too.

-James E. bought the house in 1904 as a country home where his family could reside year round while he lived and worked in Albany throughout the week and took the train to Altamont each weekend.
-The land provided so much food that during the Great Depression, their son Richard sent his three children to live with Rena and his sister Margaret (James E. having since died) as food was scarce elsewhere.
+James + Rena are the original Kirks to reside here at the Estate.
+James E. bought the farmhouse in 1904 as a country home where his family could live year round while he worked in Albany, traveling by train to Altamont each weekend.
+The land provided so much food that during the Great Depression their son Richard sent his three children (my Grandfather, James L. among them) to live with Rena and Richard's sister Margaret (James E. died in 1919) as food was scarce elsewhere.

-James E’s tenure at the posthumously named Kirk Estate was short, only 15 years, but the impression he made has lasted.
-Rena’s time was lengthy, from 1904 until her death in 1951.
-In 1922 she welcomed her son-in-law Luther Warner as the new patriarch of the family.
+James E’s tenure at the posthumously named Kirk Estate was short, just 15 years, but the impression he made has lasted.
+Rena was here from 1904 until her death in 1951.
+In 1922 she welcomed her son-in-law Luther Warner as the new patriarch of the family and her daughter Margaret as matriarch.